spkane/asciidoc-book-starter/README.md

 ```

 The `book` directory is where the book content is stored:

 - The `index.adoc` file is the main entry point for the book, and it's where we include all the other chapters and prelude chapters.
 - The `images/` directory is where you can store images that are used in the book.
-- Chapters are written in their own directory, and each chapter directory contains a `content.adoc` file which is the main entry point for the chapter, and an optional `images` directory for images that are used in the chapter.
-This helps to colocate assets for the same chapter together rather than having them all mixed together in one big directory.
+- Chapters are written in their specific directory, and each chapter directory contains a file, named `content.adoc`, which is the main entry point for the chapter, and an optional `images` directory for images that are used in the chapter.
+This helps to colocate assets for the same chapter together rather than having them all mixed into one big directory.
-- In the same directory, you'll find the theme-able PDF `themes` directory, and the `fonts` directory which contains the fonts used in the book.
+- In the same directory, you'll find the theme-able PDF `themes` directory and the `fonts` directory which contains the fonts used in the book.

 ## Generate the AsciiDoc book